tksh164/aumid-stopgap-tools/README.md

 ## Using tools

+The AppUserModelID Stopgap Tools consist of two tools.
+You need use both tools together to work as expected.

+- **mklnkwaumid** - The tool for creates special shortcut file (`.lnk`).
+That shortcut file has a specified AppUserModelID.
+- **runwaumid** - The tool for launch an application with a specified AppUserModelID.

 ### mklnkwaumid

 The **mklnkwaumid** creates a shortcut file (`.lnk`) that has a specified AppUserModelID.
 See [Typical use cases](#typical-use-cases) for specific usage.